Timeouts

 Scraping Fish API allows you to set two types of timeouts:

-1. For the entire request, including JS scenario execution time, in the total_timeout_ms parameter.
+• For the entire request, including JS scenario execution time, with the total_timeout_ms parameter.

-2. For one trial of loading the website in the trial_timeout_ms parameter.
+• For one trial of loading the website with the trial_timeout_ms parameter.

 Timeouts should be specified in milliseconds, and it is possible to set both trial_timeout_ms and trial_timeout_ms for the same request.